Consensys/doc.quorum-key-manager/docs/Tutorials/JsonRPCProxy.md

           addr: http://tessera1:9080
     ```

-2. Run Quorum Key Manager with the manifest file loaded, using the [`--manifest-path`](../Reference/CLI-Syntax.md#manifest-path) option:
+2. Start Quorum Key Manager with the manifest file by using the [`--manifest-path`](../Reference/CLI-Syntax.md#manifest-path) option:

     ```bash
     quorum-kms run --manifest-path=<PATH-TO-MANIFEST-FILE>